 Meat and cancer

-Some evidence suggests that eating high amounts of red and processed meat could increase the risk of developing bowel cancer.
-However, it’s important to remember that red meat is a good source of iron, so if you generally only eat a small amount, it may not be a good idea to cut down.
+However, it’s important to remember that red meat is a source of zinc and iron, so if you generally only eat a small amount, it may not be a good idea to cut down.

 However, the most established diet-related risk factors are overweight and obesity and low levels of physical activity.